tayyl/FaceRecongnitionPSW/README.md

 # FaceRecongnitionPSW
-My project on face recongnition using EmguCV
+My project about face recongnition using EmguCV and popular face recognition algorithms